-2 Assume mass from entire volume of contracted imported (165,000 AFY) and sustainable yield (110,500 AFY).
+&lt;sup>2 Assume mass from entire volume of contracted imported (165,000 AFY) and sustainable yield (110,500 AFY).
 Values displayed have been rounded to two significant figures.

-3 Assume volume of the aquifer is 55 million acre feet.
+&lt;sup>3 Assume volume of the aquifer is 55 million acre feet.
 Values displayed have been rounded to two significant figures.

-4 Calculated by adding the total mass load over 25 years and the baseline mass of the basin and dividing by the aquifer volume of 55 million acre feet.
+&lt;sup>4 Calculated by adding the total mass load over 25 years and the baseline mass of the basin and dividing by the aquifer volume of 55 million acre feet.

-5 Calculated by dividing the increase in constituent concentration (the resulting concentration minus the baseline concentration) by the baseline assimilative capacity available.
+&lt;sup>5 Calculated by dividing the increase in constituent concentration (the resulting concentration minus the baseline concentration) by the baseline assimilative capacity available.

-6 Although chromium in recycled water was either not detected or measured at concentrations below the reporting limit; the detection limit concentration is used.
+&lt;sup>6 Although chromium in recycled water was either not detected or measured at concentrations below the reporting limit; the detection limit concentration is used.

-The analysis above demonstrates that TDS and arsenic necessitate further detailed evaluation due to their significant potential to impact the basin's beneficial uses, so these constituents were incorporated into the model.
-The model assumes that the entire mass of each of these constituents in the applied water will enter the groundwater with the respective return flow, and will instantaneously mix with the groundwater in the aquifer.
+instantaneously mix with the groundwater in the aquifer.
 This is a conservative assumption and could be lowered for well managed/regulated projects.
 In reality, there may be some uptake by the irrigated vegetation, retention within the soil, or some other method of consumption.
 Recycled water projects are regulated so that water must be applied at agronomic rates so that deep percolation of the applied water, and accompanying constituents, is minimized.
 If more information becomes available, the model allows for refinement of each use's constituent mass contribution to the groundwater basin.
 Similar enhancements can be made to the model if certain practices are put in place to manage the constituent contribution of water use activities (e.g., irrigating at agronomic rates with respect to the constituent).
 Note that both arsenic and TDS are naturally occurring within the basin soil and rock, but these impacts are difficult to determine and, therefore, are not incorporated into the model.
 It is unlikely that the SNMP water quality management goal for arsenic will be achievable in the groundwater given the high natural occurrence of the compound in the Antelope Valley, and a more likely scenario is management applied to the drinking water prior to supply (e.g., supply well head treatment).
 Nevertheless, arsenic was incorporated into the model to understand the potential effects of the SNMP projects.

 This is a conservative assumption and could be lowered for well managed/regulated projects.
 The following source water concentrations were used in the SNMP model.
 Based on observations at Littlerock Reservoir, which is fed by natural run-off from snow packs in the local mountains and from rainfall, water entering the groundwater by means of natural recharge was assumed to contain 150 mg/L of TDS and no detectable arsenic (see Table 3-3).
-For a conservative projection, one half of the detection level (2 μ g/L) was used in the model.
-The initial groundwater concentrations were based on the calculations performed in Section 3 and are 350 mg/L TDS and 9.66 μ g/L arsenic.
-The imported water concentrations were provided in Section 3 and are 300 mg/L TDS and 3.8 μ g/L arsenic.
-Recycled water values were calculated as the weighted average, based on the projected contribution of each recycled water facility to the overall recycled water volume and their respective constituent concentrations provided in Section 3, and rounded up - 500 mg/L TDS and 1 μ g/L arsenic.
+For a conservative projection, one half of the detection level (2 $\mu$ g/L) was used in the model.
+The initial groundwater concentrations were based on the calculations performed in Section 3 and are 350 mg/L TDS and 9.66 $\mu$ g/L arsenic.
+The imported water concentrations were provided in Section 3 and are 300 mg/L TDS and 3.8 $\mu$ g/L arsenic.
+Recycled water values were calculated as the weighted average, based on the projected contribution of each recycled water facility to the overall recycled water volume and their respective constituent concentrations provided in Section 3, and rounded up - 500 mg/L TDS and 1 $\mu$ g/L arsenic.